 Why be a rural GP?

-… and NHS Highland recently made this video of rural practice in Kintyre…
+NHS Highland made this video of rural practice in Kintyre…

-… and here’s a video just released (March 2016) featuring some of the current Fellows and others involved with the scheme…
+… and here’s a video from last year featuring some of the current Fellows and others involved with the scheme…

 Interested?
 We want to hear from you…